What is a weed? It is a wild plant that bother you, because it grows and

 The garden centers should place a warning because of its invasiveness.

-The bigger member of the family Rough Horsetail, Scouring Rush (Equisetum
+The bigger member of the family

-Common Hemp-nettle (Galeopsis tetrahit) Mint
+Common Hemp-nettle (Galeopsis tetrahit).
+Mint

-The plant has white or pink flowers marked with dark blotches on the
+Labiatae).
+Bloom time: VII-X. The plant has white or pink flowers marked with dark blotches on the

 lower lip.
 The stems have bristly hairs.
 The leaves resemble those of a